These change agents are committed to their faith, passionate about creating a just world, and driven to do good.

 I am driven by my deep passion to connect to and support those who often are ignored and seen as a threat or the source of a problem instead of the solution.

-Joseph Kitchen is a native Californian living in the Washington, DC area.
+Joseph Kitchen was a native Californian living in the Washington, DC area.
 As a kid growing up in Fresno, California, Joseph was passionate about community organizing but lacked connections and knowledge needed to make many of his ideas thrive.
-Now having served in a number of senior leadership roles throughout the country, Joseph wants to connect the kids from his childhood neighborhood with the tools they need to transform their own communities.
-He is the founder of The Joseph Kitchen Project, which identifies young people in areas of Fresno struggling the most, provides them with a week-long training on social innovation and community development, and trains them to launch local initiatives addressing neighborhood challenges.
+Having served in a number of senior leadership roles throughout the country, Joseph wanted to connect the kids from his childhood neighborhood with the tools they need to transform their own communities.
+He was the founder of The Joseph Kitchen Project, which identifies young people in areas of Fresno struggling the most, provides them with a week-long training on social innovation and community development, and trains them to launch local initiatives addressing neighborhood challenges.

 KIT EVANS-FORDDavenport, IA

 I am driven to bring forth love, hope, and peace to women healing from violence and abuse.

 Dr. Kit Evans-Ford is passionate about nonviolence, God, and serving others.
 She is a professor, spiritual director, and founder of Argrow’s House of Healing and Hope.
 Argrow’s House is a safe space where free services are offered daily for women healing from violence and abuse in the greater Quad Cities area.
 In addition, Argrow’s House is also a social enterprise where women healing from violence and abuse create bath products that provide a living wage for themselves in a safe space that celebrates who they are.

 The young people I work with inspire me to create a world in which they are represented, reflected, and have their voices, bodies and entire beings matter.